Roohparvar/CeliacProject/README.md

 ---

 Part 7: Distribution of Different TCR Combinations
-We analyzed immune receptor types across clusters, counted specific TCR types (ab, gd, aberrant forms), and identified unique CDR3 combination patterns.
+We analyzed immune receptor types across clusters, counted specific TCR types (αβ, γδ, aberrant forms), and identified unique CDR3 combination patterns.
 The results were summarized in a structured table and saved to an Excel file.

 ---
 ---